ComplexOrganizationOfLivingMatter/NaturalVariation/README.md

 Plotting 3D renders with all features information color-coded

 ### plotGradientBoomerangs
-For each quartile of selected variable's distribution a scatter plot and histogram plot is plotted and saved
+For each quartile (or rank) of selected variable's distribution a scatter plot and histogram plot is plotted and saved

 ![Demo plotGradientBoomerangs](https://github.com/ComplexOrganizationOfLivingMatter/NaturalVariation/blob/main/Code/src/lib/tutorials/plotGradientBoomerangs.gif)